codacy/docs/docs/user-guide/your-repositories/files-view.md

 # Files View

-## 1. File List

-The file list shows all the files in your repository, sortable by six different columns:
-[grade](/hc/en-us/articles/207994765-What-are-the-different-Grades-and-how-are-they-calculated-"), filename, number of issues, code duplication, [complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity), and code coverage.
+The file list shows all the files in your repository, sortable by six different columns: [grade](/hc/en-us/articles/207994765-What-are-the-different-Grades-and-how-are-they-calculated-"), filename, number of issues, code duplication, [complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity), and code coverage.
 There is also a search filter available.

 This allows you to keep track or focus some of your time on files with low coverage, high complexity, too many issues, or simply a lot of duplication that could be refactored.